trivedikavya/vcardresume/README.md

 # vcardresume
 NEW DIGITAL AGE RESUME
-:- by the link you can access
+:- by the link you can access in about section .